SpiNNakerManchester/spalloc/docs/source/index.rst

 .. note::

-    The dimensions of a machine may not be what you're used to and may change from allocation to allocation, even for the same number of baords.
+    The dimensions of a machine may not be what you're used to and may change from allocation to allocation, even for the same number of boards.

 .. note::

-    When you're finished with the boards you were allocated, pressing enter will automatically shut them down and allow them to be used by others.
+    When you're finished with the boards you were allocated, pressing enter (or exiting the ``with`` block in the Python version) will automatically shut them down and allow them to be used by others.

 .. _Rig: https://github.com/project-rig/rig